Mary Jo Haddad: Career

 In 1984, Haddad was offered an assistant nurse manager position at The Hospital for Sick Children's neonatal intensive care unit.
 She moved to Toronto where she met her future husband Jim Forster at a house party thrown by mutual friends.
 Haddad swiftly moved up the ranks at The Hospital for Sick Children and began nurse administrator in the hospital's pediatric intensive-care unit by 1990.
 She simultaneously completed graduate studies at the University of Toronto in health administration in 1998 and shortly thereafter became vice-president of child health services at Sick Kids.
 In August 2002, Haddad assumed the role of chief nurse executive and in June 2003 she became the executive Vice President and chief operating officer.
-After Alan Gayer retired as the head of Toronto's Hospital for Sick Children in 2004, she was named his temporary replacement which eventually became permanent.
-In recognition of her health care efforts, Haddad was honored by her alma mater, St. Claire's College, with their Alumni of Distinction Award and by UWindsor with an honorary degree.
+After Alan Gayer departed as the head of Toronto's Hospital for Sick Children in 2004, she was named his acting president and CEO which eventually became permanent.
+In recognition of her health care leadership, Haddad was honoured by her alma mater, St. Clair College, with their Alumni of Distinction Award and by UWindsor with an honorary doctor of laws degree.

 While serving as president and CEO of The Hospital for Sick Children, Haddad was the recipient of the Order of Canada for her advocacy work for children's health care.
-In 2011, she was named one of Canada’s inaugural Top 25 Women of Influence in health sciences and inducted into the Canada’s Most Powerful Women: Top 100 Hall of Fame.
-She had previously been received Canada’s Most Powerful Women: Top 100 Award, presented by the Women’s Executive Network in 2007, 2008 and 2009.
-Haddad stepped down from her position as President and CEO in December 2013 after 10 years in the position.
+In 2011, she was named one of Canada's inaugural Top 25 Women of Influence in health sciences and inducted into the Canada's Most Powerful Women: Top 100 Hall of Fame.
+She had previously been received Canada's Most Powerful Women: Top 100 Award, presented by the Women's Executive Network in 2007, 2008 and 2009.
+Haddad stepped down from her position as president and CEO in December 2013 after 10 years in the position.

-Upon stepping down from The Hospital for Sick Children, Haddad established the Mary Jo Haddad Nursing Chair in Child Health Research at her alma mater, UofT.
+Upon stepping down from The Hospital for Sick Children, Bob Harding funded the establishment of the Mary Jo Haddad Nursing Chair in Child Health Research at SickKids and her alma mater, UofT.
 She later joined the Board of Directors of the Kids’Health Links Foundation, an Ontario-based charitable organization.
+She was founding Chair of Children First Canada, Director of TD Bank Group and Telus.
 In the same year, Haddad received an honorary Doctor of Laws from the University of Ontario Institute of Technology.
 In 2019, Haddad became the first female Chancellor at the University of Windsor, replacing Ed Lumley.